FUMOTO RYOKAN

 Keywords of this Onsen

-Cuts・・・ Cleanses the wound area, promotes tissue regeneration, helps disinfect.
+Cuts・・・ cleanses the wound promotes tissue regeneration, and contributes to disinfection.

-Dry skin・・・ Removes dead skin cells and smooths the skin, and provide deep hydration, retains moisture with a protective salt layer.
+Dry skin・・・ exfoliates dead skin cells to smooth the skin, and provide rich hydration, maintains moisturizing effects with a

 Private bath “Ichi-no-Yu”